PortSwigger/429-bypasser/Readme.md

 ```
 X-Forwarded-For: 127.0.0.1
 ```
+You can see the full list of headers this extension adds at <a href="https://gist.github.com/kaimi-/6b3c99538dce9e3d29ad647b325007c1" target="_blank">this address</a>

 ### Change User Agent
-Set some specific user-agent strings to evade detection.
+Set some specific user-agent strings to bypass rate-limit.

 ### Use Capital Letters
 It randomly capitalizes some characters in the path and sends the request.
 For example: